salesforce/apollo/sql-state/README.md

 ## Checkpointing and Bootstrapping
 Checkpoints are implemented with H2's _SCRIPT_ command which dumps the current database state in a form that will recreate the state of the database.
-This is, of course, compressed and becomes the checkpointed state used in Consortium for bootstrapping nodes.
+This is, of course, compressed and becomes the checkpointed state used in CHOAM for bootstrapping nodes.
 Currently, no facilities are implemented for incremental backup, but it should be straightforward to implement an incremental scheme.
 For the future ;)